colettegallagher/project-iris/README.md

 3. Length of the Petals
 4. Width of the Petals
 5. Class

+These results can be illustrated in tabular format.
+The following link is for code to illustrate the results in a table: ()

 Fisher was able to develop a linear discriminant model to distinguish each of the iris species from each other.